Spirulina: benefits, dosage, contraindications

 Child: use with caution

 Spirulina algae can accumulate heavy metals such as lead or mercury.
-They also contain toxic microcystins, and children are more sensitive than adults to microcystin poisoning.
+They also contain toxic microcystins and children are more sensitive than adults to poisoning by microcystins.

-There is not enough information on the safety of taking spirulina for nursing women, it is more prudent to avoid taking it.
+There is not enough information on the safety of taking spirulina by breastfeeding women; it is more prudent to avoid taking it.

-There is not enough information on the safety of taking spirulina for pregnant women, it is more prudent to avoid taking it.
+There is not enough information on the safety of taking spirulina by pregnant women; it is more prudent to avoid taking it.

 Gout: use with caution

-Spirulina has a high content of nucleic acids (DNA and RNA), which when degraded produce uric acid that can precipitate as calcium oxalate crystals depositing in joints, triggering gout attacks or forming kidney stones.
+Spirulina has a high content of nucleic acids (DNA and RNA) which, when degraded, produce uric acid that can precipitate as calcium oxalate crystals depositing in the joints, triggering gout attacks or creating kidney stones.

 Contraindications

-Spirulina activates the immune system which could worsen autoimmune diseases.
+Spirulina stimulates the immune system, which could worsen autoimmune diseases.